Mike Neal

-Michael Jamel Neal (born June 26, 1987) is a former American football outside linebacker who played for the Green Bay Packers of the National Football League (NFL).
-He played college football at Purdue.
-Neal was drafted by the Green Bay Packers in the second round of the 2010 NFL Draft.
+Michael Jamel Neal (born June 26, 1987) is an American former professional football player who was a linebacker who played for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Purdue Boilermakers.
+Neal was selected by the Green Bay Packers in the second round of the 2010 NFL draft.
 With Green Bay, he won Super Bowl XLV in Arlington, Texas over the Pittsburgh Steelers.

-Early years
+Early life

 A native of Merrillville, Indiana, he attended Merrillville High School where he was first-team all-state as senior after totaling 59 tackles, including 24 for loss and 12 sacks, with 20 quarterback hurries, six pass breakups and one blocked kick.
 As a junior, had 49 tackles, including 14 for loss and four sacks, with three pass breakups and one fumble recovery.

 Considered a three-star recruit by Rivals.com, he was rated as the 29th best strongside defensive end prospect of his class.